Dicklesworthstone/ultimate_mcp_client/eidetic_engine_paper.md

 * **Introspection and Explainability:** The detailed logging in the UMS (`memory_operations`, thoughts, actions, etc.) and visualization tools provide unprecedented insight into the agent's "reasoning" process, aiding debugging and analysis.

-* **Foundation for General Capabilities:** By providing robust infrastructure for memory, planning, and self-management, Maestro lays groundwork that future, potentially more powerful AI reasoning cores could leverage to achieve broader intelligence.
+* **Foundation for General Capabilities:** By providing robust infrastructure for memory, planning, and self-management, EideticEngine lays groundwork that future, potentially more powerful AI reasoning cores could leverage to achieve broader intelligence.
 The architecture itself addresses fundamental bottlenecks.

-**Limitations:** Maestro still relies heavily on the quality of the core LLM's reasoning, planning, and tool-use abilities.
+**Limitations:** EideticEngine still relies heavily on the quality of the core LLM's reasoning, planning, and tool-use abilities.
 The overhead of UMS interaction could be significant for highly real-time tasks (though `aiosqlite` and optimizations mitigate this).
 The heuristics for memory promotion and threshold adaptation are currently rule-based and could be further refined.

 ## 9. Conclusion: A Cognitive Leap for Agent Architectures

-We introduced Maestro, an adaptive cognitive architecture enabling LLM agents to manage complex tasks through the tight integration of a Unified Memory System (UMS) and an Agent Master Loop (AML).
-By incorporating multi-level memory, structured planning with dependency checking, agent-driven meta-cognition (reflection, consolidation, promotion), and adaptive self-regulation of cognitive processes, Maestro demonstrates a significant advance over existing agent paradigms.
+We introduced EideticEngine, an adaptive cognitive architecture enabling LLM agents to manage complex tasks through the tight integration of a Unified Memory System (UMS) and an Agent Master Loop (AML).
+By incorporating multi-level memory, structured planning with dependency checking, agent-driven meta-cognition (reflection, consolidation, promotion), and adaptive self-regulation of cognitive processes, EideticEngine demonstrates a significant advance over existing agent paradigms.
 Our simulations highlight its ability to support sustained, goal-directed, and introspective behavior on challenging analytical and creative tasks.
-Maestro offers a robust and extensible blueprint for the next generation of autonomous AI systems.
+EideticEngine offers a robust and extensible blueprint for the next generation of autonomous AI systems.

 ## 10. Future Work